cosphere-org/lily-assistant/README.md

 ```

-After the installation of Lily-Assitant one should initialize it (while being in the root of one's project) by running:
+After the installation of Lily-Assistant one should initialize it (while being in the root of one's project) by running:

 ```bash
 lily_assistant init <name_of_src_dir>